varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   Name is referenced in logs.
 If name is not specified, "a0", "a1", etc. is used.
 An additional protocol type can be set for the listening socket with PROTO.
-Valid protocol types are: HTTP/1 (default), and PROXY.
+Valid protocol types are: HTTP (default), and PROXY.

   Multiple listening addresses can be specified by using different